micag2025/Supply_Chain_project/publication.md

 All test cases passed successfully, confirming correct behavior of the smart contract, frontend application, wallet integration, and role-based workflow management across the entire supply chain lifecycle.

-These results demonstrate that the proposed blockchain-based supply chain system can reliably enforce role-based operations while maintaining transparent and persistent product traceability throughout the supply chain lifecycle.
+These results demonstrate that the **proposed blockchain-based supply chain system can reliably enforce role-based operations** while maintaining transparent and persistent product traceability throughout the supply chain lifecycle.

 ---

 ## Examples User Interface (UI)

-### (UI Web DApp) Main Interface
+### Main Interface

 The dashboard features a **wallet connection panel** showing the connected account and role, a **batch management section** with create and lookup forms, and a **real-time overview table** displaying all batches.